FordBee24/FordBee24.github.io/splunk-security-event-analysis.md

-# Splunk Security Event analysis
+# Forensic Log Analysis Using Splunk

 ## Overview

-This project focused on analyzing security events using Splunk tp identify suspicious activity, investigate network traffic, and create alerts based on observed behaviors.
-The investigation demonstrated how Security and Event Management (SIEM) platform can assist analysts in monitoring and responding to potential security incidents.
+This project focused on using Splunk to perform forensic analysis of authentication logs.
+Basic and advanced search queries were used to investigate SSH activity, identify repeated failed login attempts, detect potential brute-force behavior, and create visualizations that highlighted suspicious authentication patterns.

 ## Skills Demonstrated